-The logic of multiplying the desirability factors with the engineering preferences is that one is encountered with two different classifications of preferences and the desirability factors can act as multipliers to combine the effects of the two classifications.
+The logic of multiplying the desirability factors with the engineering preferences is that here, one is encountered with two different classifications of preferences and the desirability factors can act as multipliers to combine the effects of the two classifications.

-Here, according to the list K_m dome c, has the highest stiffness, and is therefore, the most desirable dome from both architectural and structural engineering points of view.
+Thus, according to the list K_m dome c, has the highest score, and is therefore, the most suitable dome from both architectural and structural engineering points of view.

-In cases where, the minimum-value of a design criterion is sought, the above mentioned approach which applies to the maximum-value criteria slightly has to be changed.
+In cases where, the minimum value of a design criterion is sought, the above mentioned approach which applies to the maximum value criteria has to be slightly changed.
 As an example, suppose that, W is the normalised list of the weights of the domes, with the weight of the heaviest dome being considered as 100:

-$W=\{90.1, 78.1, 83.2, 100\}$
+$W = \{90.1, 78.1, 83.2, 100\}$

-Minimum weight of structures could be a design goal, therefore, dome b with the relative least weight of 78.1, is the most preferred dome.
-In order to find the effect of the desirability factor f, on the weight list W, first a list M is obtained by finding the inverse of the elements of W:
+Minimum weight of structures could be a design goal. therefore, dome b with the least weight of 78.1, is the most preferred dome.
+In order to find the effect of the desirability factor f on the weight list W, first a list M is obtained by finding the inverse of the elements of W:

-$$\mathbf{M} = \{11.1, 12.8, 12, 10\} \times \frac{1}{1000}$$

-All numbers of list M have the common multiplier $(\frac{1}{1000})$.
+$M = \{11.1, 12.8, 12, 10\} \times \frac{1}{1000}$ All numbers of list M have the common multiplier $(\frac{1}{1000})$.
 Now, the problem of minimising W has changed to the problem of maximising of M. The maximum value of list M, 12.8 corresponds to the minimum value of the list W, that is, 78.1 which is the relative weight related to dome b.
-Multiplying the desirability factor f, by list M, in the same way that it was done for the list K, will in effect modify the weight list W:
+Multiplying the desirability factor f by list M, in the same way that it was done for the list K, will modify the weight list W, as follows:

-$$W{m} = f \times M = \{5.55, 9.6, 10.8, 4\} \times \frac{1}{1000}$$

-According to the modified weight list W_m , 10.8 is the maximum and corresponds to dome c, and is the most desirable dome by the twofold combination of the desirability list f and the analytical results.
+$W{m} = f \ge M = \{5.55, 9.6, 10.8, 4\} \times \frac{1}{1000}$ According to the modified weight list W{m} , 10.8 is the maximum and corresponds to dome c, and is the most desirable dome by the combination of the desirability list fand the analytical results.

-Having introduced the concept of desirability factor, some discussion in this respect is useful:
+Having introduced the concept of desirability factor, some important points need to be elaborated upon as follows:

 If all of the desirability factors in a list f are equal, then, these factors will have 'no effect' on the outcome.
 In such a case the design decisions are made only on the analytical results.
-For instance, the desirability list $f = \{0.5, 0.5, 0.5, 0.5\}$, will give rise to the choice of domes d and b, according to the stiffness criteria (K) and the weight criteria (W), respectively.
+For instance, the desirability list $f = \{0.5,$ 0.5, 0.5, 0.5, will give rise to the choice of domes d and b, according to the stiffness criteria (K) and the weight criteria (W), respectively.